Particular/docs.particular.net/tutorials/nservicebus-101/index.md

 By the end of the course, you will have learned:

  * How to set up your development environment
- * What a messaging endpoint is and how to create one
+ * What an endpoint is and how to create one
  * How to define messages and message handlers
  * How to send messages between endpoints
  * How (and why) to publish events to multiple subscribers